terminaldweller/mutator/README.md

 Here's a quick look into the project files and directories:<br/>

 * **mutator-lvl0.cpp** contains the Misra-C rules to check.
 The Executable named after it, will run the Misra-C rule checks.<br/>
-* **mutator-lvl1.cpp** contains the mutators which are not copiled for the time being since im working on Misra-C only for the time being, along with some Misra-C implementers.<br/>
+* **mutator-lvl1.cpp** contains the mutators which are not compiled for the time being since im working on Misra-C only for the time being, along with some Misra-C implementers.<br/>
 * **mutator-lvl2.cpp** contains some other Misra-C implementers.
 Rewriting the code in multiple stages allows for more simplistic rewrites and is also a check to see whether the output is actually buildable.<br/>
 * **mutator.sh** is the UI, which is supposed to work like just any other nix UI(option-wise).<br/>
 * The **utility** folder holds the C source and headers that are necessary to run the instrumented code(currently unused).<br/>